christophervoigt/blog/src/content/blog/de-escalating-styles-with-css-cascade-layers.md

 ## De-escalation as a default

-I think the best way to use Cascade Layers is to de-escalate your styles by default.
+I think the best way to use cascade layers is to de-escalate your styles by default.
 There will be a lot of cases where you have to escalate the priority of some selectors.
 Taking a step back at the start is a good way to make sure that you have more options to escalate your styles, if you have to.

 If you happen to have a conflict inside the same layer.
 You can either move one of the classes to a different layer, or you can simply remove the layer around it.
 And add priority by unlayering the selector.

 ## My takeaway from this

-Writing this article made me realize that I should probably start using Cascade Layers in my projects.
+Writing this article made me realize that I should probably start using cascade layers in my projects.
 I'm looking forward to see if they can help me write more maintainable CSS.

 Have a good one!